danielmaartens/span_challenge_java/README.md

 Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `g++` installed.

+All you have to do is run any one of the following:

 ##### Options

 1 - test and run